bahaidev/textbrowser/README.md

 ## To-dos (Highest priority)

+0. Progressive web app? / Electron?
+1. Mention idea that it works offline
+1.  **Default field(s) and default value(s)** for when no text is entered and a reasonable sample is desired to be shown.
+Use `default_view` already spec'd in metadata schema and used in files.
+    1. Also have `&checked1=Yes` omitted when generating results display (since now defaulting to this)
+    1. Drop unused fields in URL by default
 1. Switch from IMF i18n to [intl-dom](https://github.com/brettz9/intl-dom) and
     as needed [i18nizeElement](https://github.com/brettz9/i18nizeElement)
 1. Ensure works with `pnpm` in all environments (didn't work when deployed,